arav06/aws-fundies/aws-security-compliance.md

 Used to assign a user a different identity so that they can assume they have permissions to perform a task in AWS

-Let's say user 'b' has EC2 Admin role and so cannot access S3 Buckets.
+Let's say user 'b' has EC2 Admin permission and so cannot access S3 Buckets.
 We can create a role for S3 Admin and assign the role to user 'b'.
 Note: Now user 'b' can access S3 Buckets BUT CAN NO LONGER ACCESS EC2 INSTANCES

 Available to users and apps